venkovic/cpp-n-pcf/README.md

 email: nvenkov1@jhu.edu

-#### Supported OS:

- - Linux.

 #### Dependencies:

  - g++, FFTW3, Eigen.
  - Enable g++ to link FFTW3 shared libraries with the option -lfftw3.
- - Download [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) header and source files and copy them as is in the current directory.
+ - Download [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) header and source files.
+Copy the Eigen folder as is in the current directory.

 #### Installation: